justinmoon/moq-demos/demos/map-coordinates/README.md

 A lightweight multiplayer sketch that uses the local MoQ relay to fan out player locations.
 Open multiple browser tabs to see avatars move across the same grid.

-## Controls
+## Controls & Flow

+- The page auto-connects to the local MoQ relay and then waits for a Nostr login.
+- Use a NIP-07 signer (Alby, Damus, etc.) and click **Login with Nostr** to join the arena.
-- Move with WASD or arrow keys.
+- Move with WASD or arrow keys once logged in.
 - Adjust the relay endpoint by setting `VITE_RELAY_URL` (defaults to `http://localhost:4443/anon`).

 ## Recipes